-AT&T decides to drop its plans to acquire T-Mobile [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+AT&T decides to drop its plans to acquire T-Mobile [UPDATED]Alex Wagner - Editorial Director of News and Content

 Well, so much for that.
 AT&T announced today that it and Deutsche Telekom have agreed to drop the proposed acquisition of T-Mobile by AT&T that was announced earlier this year.
 The news comes hot on the heels of a report that AT&T's attempts to sell off some T-Mobile assets in order to gain approval of the deal had stalled.
 As for what caused the decision, AT&T pointed to the FCC and Department of Justice's attempts to block the deal, adding that a combined AT&T-Mobile would've helped provide a temporary solution to a spectrum crunch.
 As a result of the merger's death, AT&T says, customers will be harmed.

 Now that the deal is dead, AT&T will be paying $4 billion to Deutsche Telekom, which consists of $3 billion in cash and $1 billion worth of spectrum.
 Additionally, AT&T has said that it'll enter a "mutually beneficial roaming agreement with Deutsche Telekom."